 Other observations raise questions about the origins of PLP.
-For example, what underlies the changes in PLP that occur immediately to several years after an amputation if it is a direct consequence of rapid cortical reorganization?
-How can complex regional pain syndrome (CRPS) and carpal tunnel syndrome be associated with somatosensory cortical reorganization but not result in site-associated pain, as seen with PLP?
-How is it that during the slow loss of innervation and limb due to leprosy, PLP onset appears more correlated with the loss of sensory-motor input than limb presence?
-Thus, although many studies suggest a correlation between deafferentation, PLP, and cortical reorganization, the evidence supporting this relationship is not strong.
-Therefore, additional questions must be addressed: (1) What are the relative influences of peripheral versus central mechanisms on the development and maintenance of PLP?
+For example, what underlies the changes in PLP that occur immediately to several years after an amputation26 if it is a direct consequence of rapid cortical reorganization?
+How can complex regional pain syndrome (CRPS)27 and carpal tunnel syndrome28 be associated with somatosensory cortical reorganization but not result in site-associated pain, as seen with PLP?
+How is it that during the slow loss of innervation and limb due to leprosy, PLP onset appears more correlated with the loss of sensory-motor input than limb presence?29 Thus, although many studies suggest a correlation between deafferentation, PLP, and cortical reorganization, the evidence supporting this relationship is not strong.24 Therefore, additional questions must be addressed: (1) What are the relative influences of peripheral versus central mechanisms on the development and maintenance of PLP?
 (2) Are cortical changes causally related to the development of PLP or merely associated with PLP?
 (3) Do CNS presentational changes induce perceptional changes to stimuli?
-In addition, these questions open the possibility that, despite the persistence of CNS reorganization, the development of PLP can be prevented or existing PLP can be reduced/eliminated by applying techniques only to peripheral nerves or the brain.
+In addition, these questions open the possibility that, despite the persistence of CNS reorganization, the development of PLP can be prevented or existing PLP can be reduced/eliminated by applying techniques only to peripheral nerves or the brain.24 that increasing prosthesis ownership, but not the frequency of use, is associated with reduced PLP.30 The mechanism of action is not known.
+However, potential explanations for reduced PLP include (1) prosthesis-induced non-specific activation of sensory nerves in the extremity stump,31 (2) greater confidence in walking and upper limb use, or (3) psychological changes, including self-confidence and reduced anxiety provided by the prosthesis, which induce CNS changes.